São Paulo Revolt of 1924: Parallel uprisings

 An uprising in Pará quickly failed in combat with the State Military Brigade.
 The Sergipe and Amazonas uprisings went further than the São Paulo one, installing new state governments.
 Both movements were defeated in August, after the loyalist victory in the city of São Paulo.
 In the case of Amazonas, the federal government had to send 2,700 soldiers to the North, from battalions in the Northeast, Espírito Santo and Rio de Janeiro.
 (Note: Jornal do Commercio reported the landing in Manaus of contingents of the 1st, 2nd, 3rd, 21st, 23rd and 29th Battalions of Caçadores.
-The 1st and 2nd were from Rio de Janeiro, the 3rd from Espírito Santo, the 21st from Pernambuco, the 23rd from Ceará and the 29th from Rio Grande do Norte (Savian 2020).
+The 1st and 2nd were from Rio de Janeiro, the 3rd from Espírito Santo, the 21st from Pernambuco, the 23rd from Ceará and the 29th from Rio Grande do Norte (Savian 2023).
 The 3rd had been in Rio de Janeiro since 7 July, before the outbreak of the uprising in the North, see História do Exército em Vila Velha and the battalion history.)
+In addition to dealing with two war fronts, in the Amazon and in the South-Southeast, the government, as a precaution, had to maintain defense forces in Rio de Janeiro, where the navy was anchored and the army's personnel were concentrated.

 Only in Mato Grosso did the plans of the conspiracy in São Paulo have a concrete result.
 The commander of the 1st Mixed Brigade himself, lieutenant colonel Ciro Daltro, may have delayed the movement to São Paulo to benefit the rebels.
 On 12 July, the 10th Independent Cavalry Regiment, in Bela Vista, revolted, but it was contained by the unit's sergeants.